Siteglide/documentation/modules/core-modules/menubuilder/about-menu-builder.md

 #### Example - wrapper.liquid

 The wrapper file is used to wrap the menu item output and should contain the liquid for outputting the menu items.
-You can wrap your menu with any content you'd like, such as a plain \<ul> tag, or a section wrapper with a title.
+You can wrap your menu with any content you'd like, such as a plain `&lt;ul&gt;` tag, or a section wrapper with a title.

 ```liquid
 <ul>